-A Fun 7 Day Tokyo Itinerary: Complete 1 Week in Tokyo Guide
+A Fun 7 Day Tokyo Itinerary: Ultimate 1 Week in Tokyo Guide

 Last Updated:

 Without a doubt, Tokyo is one of my favourite cities I’ve ever visited.
-The unique blend of ultra-modern and traditional, the exhilarating experiences and of course, the incredible food are just some of the reasons I keep coming back to Tokyo again and again.
+The unique blend of uber-modern and traditional, the unique experiences and of course, the incredible food are just some of the reasons I keep coming back to Tokyo again and again.

 After my recent fifth visit to Tokyo, I can truly attest that there is no shortage of remarkable things to do, see and eat in Tokyo.
 Packing it all into a Tokyo 1 week itinerary is still a challenge, as each visit I find something new and fun to do every time!

-Whether it’s your first time in Tokyo or a return visit, this comprehensive 7 days itinerary in Tokyo offers a perfect blend of iconic sights, lesser-known gems and amazing food experiences to ensure a memorable one week in Tokyo.
+Whether it’s your first time in Tokyo or a return visit, this detailed 7 day itinerary in Tokyo offers a perfect blend of iconic sights, lesser-known gems and amazing food experiences to ensure a memorable one week in Tokyo.

 Quick Overview: Itinerary for Tokyo 7 Days

 Tokyo is a sprawling metropolis that covers over 2,000 square kilometres.
-This itinerary has been designed to cover specific sections of the city and groups attractions on each day to reduce travel time and backtracking.
+This itinerary has been designed to cover specific sections of the city and groups attractions on each day to reduce travel time and backtracking (trust me, you’ll thank me later!).

-Here’s a summary breakdown of this Tokyo Itinerary:
+Here’s a summary breakdown of my Tokyo Itinerary:

 • Day 1: Harajuku and Shibuya